postcss/autoprefixer/README.md

 If some prefixes were generated in a wrong way, please create an issue on GitHub.

+Autoprefixer has 4 features, which can be disabled by options:

+* `supports: false` will disable `@supports` parameters prefixing.
+* `flexbox: false` will disabled flexbox properties prefixing.
+* `grid: false` will disable Grid Layout prefixes for IE.
+* `remove: false` will disabled cleaning outdated prefixes.

-But if you do not need Autoprefixer in some part of your CSS, you can use control comments to disable Autoprefixer.
+If you do not need Autoprefixer in some part of your CSS, you can use control comments to disable Autoprefixer.

 ```css